 At Clever Mortgages, we’ll help you find the best debt consolidation solution based on your circumstances.

 Our team of experts will match you with the right lender for your situation.
 We’ll help you find the best option for you by sitting down together and calculating:

 - The grand total of all your debts to determine how much you need to consolidate them.

 - How much you need to pay each month for household bills, entertainment, and emergency fund.

 We guarantee that your experience will be very different from the lenders who may have rejected you in the past.

 We’re here to help, so get in touch now to find out how we can help you get your finances back under control!

 Speak to a broker

-Alison is a specialist mortgage broker who has been working for Clever Mortgages for 7 years helping customers with bad credit and has over 25 years experience within the mortgage and housing market.
+Ashley is a specialist mortgage broker, whose been working for Clever Mortgages for 3 years and has a proven track record in helping customers with bad credit

 Call us on: 0800 197 0504